ericaro/mrepo/README.md

 #mrepo - multi repo toolbox

-*mrepo* is a programming toolbox to deal with 'workspace' that contains several git repositories
+  - `mrepo` is a programming library to deal with 'workspaces' that contains several git repositories, called 'subrepository'
+  - `az` is a command line tool, to run arbitrary command, on each subrepository.
+  - `git-deps` is a command line tool, to read all subrepository path, remote, branch.
+Enough to recreate them, in fact.

+## `az`

 `az`  is a command line utility to execute arbitrary commands on each repository.
 Typically you want to do:

     $ az git fetch

-to `git fetch` every git repository in your workspace.
+to `git fetch` every subrepository.

 Even better, because `fetch` actually spend a lot of time waiting for server response: